akuyper/L01-review/README.md

 After creating their own github repo and connecting it to their RStudio, students should work through the questions provided in `LO1_review.html`.
 A template is provided (rename as lastname_firstname_L01.Rmd).

-Students will need to submited thier kitted html file which should contain a link to their github repo.
+Students will need to submit their kitted html file which should contain a link to their github repo.
 See canvas for submission details.